 Many failed attempts at starting a weight lifting habit can be traced back to skipping the assessment.
 A quality assessment or evaluation of how you move and where your limitations are is the trick to avoiding unnecessary problems during strength training programs.
 It's the difference between driving in the dark with a dimly lit lantern on the hood and turning on the high beams.

 Find a skilled physical therapist or performance training professional who values the assessment.
 This will help you figure out where to go and what to avoid during your strength training work.
+Don't have time to get to a clinic?
+Sign up for a free online consultation that will put you on the right track.

 5. Forgetting to adjust nutrition: